ksoichiro/i18n-patch/readme.md

                   json is also available instead of yaml.
                   'config' by default.
     --statistics  Show statistics.
+    --condition   Condition value to limit patterns for specific versions.
     --unmatched   Show unmatched lines to stderr.
                   They are scanned and tried to be translated but no suitable translation is found in the config files.